Bigocb/mimspy/planning.md

 In this design the shared services will be backed by a mongodb atlas cluster.

+### Key Design Pricipals

+- system should be extensible.
+- solid api design / contract upfront.
+- no special cases for individual client types.
+- system should function with < 5s response times on llm respnses and < 500ms on all other functionality
+	- search sevice cache
+- System configurations should be stored outside of etcd to allow for easy recovery

 ### Services / Endpoints

 #### Search